ngocdaothanh/vpxcam/README.rst

 Dependencies
 ------------

-* opencv: Capture frames from camera
+* opencv: Capture frames from camera, display frames, convert RGB <-> YV12
-* libvpx: Encode frames
+* libvpx: Encode/decode frames; libvpx only works with YV12, not RGB
-* boost: Streaming server
+* boost: Server and client

 On Mac: